steria773-archive/Cake-Lua/readme.md

 ## NOTES
 If Game And Cake Lua Binding Won't Work Due To CORS Error,Use Cake Lua Binding From Source,Import Functions You Need And Don't Need,With Importing `Unknown()` Function From `src/script/compiler.lua`

+> NOTES: Functions When Imported Should Be With The Source Code Of The Imported Function,Don't Use `require()` Cause It Will Do Nothing!!!

 ## Special Thanks
 1. B. Giannangeli And Daurnimator For [Fengari](https://fengari.io)
 2. PUC-Rio For [Lua](https://lua.org)